ggandor/leap.nvim/README.md

 denominator, its goal being to establish a new standard interface for moving around in the visible editor area in Vim-like editors.

+## Status

+Leap is not stable yet - expect breaking changes in the API from time to time.

 ## Getting started

 ### Requirements